rolly9992/Project4/README.md

 ## Steps to run this code on your computer

-1) download this repo to your local computer
+1) Download this repo to your local computer

 2) Extract the data from this repo to a folder.
 Name the folder whatever you like.
 For the instructions, I'm naming my folder Project4